continuouspipe/continuouspipe/documentation/content/guides/laravel.md

 There is far more we can do with ContinuousPipe to increase productivity, for example, we can use filters to determine when tasks are run.
 Perhaps we only want certain branches to build environments, or a certain GitHub label on a Pull-Request to trigger the build.
 We can also go one step further and separate our builds into pipelines.
 Perhaps we want to have a separate pipeline for production compared to development or testing.
 This is useful if there are certain environment variables and tasks that should only be used in development but not production.

-This getting started guide should be treated as a first step, please refer to the [http://docs.continuouspipe.io](http://docs.continuouspipe.io) as a great resource.
+This getting started guide should be treated as a first step, please refer to the [http://docs.continuouspipe.io](http://docs.continuouspipe.io) for more advanced tutorials.